REPOST: Message from our Founder on MLK’s Legacy of Friendship with Thich Nhat Hanh

 The following is a reposted letter written on Tuesday, January 17th, 2017 by Project Pengyou’s Founder, Holly Chang, to our friends and supporters.

-Last year, our founder, Holly Chang, wrote this letter in response to what she saw as disempowering and dehumanizing conversations in American social discourse.
-In honor of Dr. Martin Luther Jr.’s legacy and because we feel this message still resonates in 2018, we’ve decided to share it again with all of our Pengyous.
-We hope it brings you love and enlightenment to start off your year.
+In honor of Dr. Martin Luther Jr.’s legacy and because we feel this message still resonates in 2018, we’ve decided to share it again.
+We hope it brings you love and hope to start off your year.

 Jan.
 17th, 2017